Test automation: The Good, the Bad and the Ugly

 Cons:

-Implementing Hybrid requires thorough planning and some compromise.
-You have to find the right balance between linear and iterative approaches, and that’s impossible without sacrificing some of Agile’s advantages.
+Implementing a Hybrid requires thorough planning and some compromise.
+First, you must find the right balance between linear and iterative approaches, which is impossible without sacrificing some of Agile’s advantages.
 Nonetheless, with enough experimenting, the increase in productivity can be impressive.

 DevOps is a set of practices that improve collaboration between development and operation teams.
-It centers around manual process automation and continuous feedback at all stages of a project’s lifecycle.
+It centers around manual process automation and continuous feedback at all project lifecycle stages.

 The benefits of DevOps are substantial.
-According to a 2018 report on the state of DevOps, 59% of IT companies felt that DevOps led to significant productivity improvements, while 69% stated that the practice accelerated product deployment.
+According to a Hackernoon, some IT companies felt that DevOps led to significant productivity improvements, which can lead to up to a 200% increase.
+In addition, Google stated that the practice has all it takes to accelerate product deployment.

 This is where DevSecOps comes in.
-The rationale for incorporating security at the development stage is simple: sooner or later, hackers will discover a vulnerability in your system and exploit it.
+The rationale for incorporating security at the development stage is simple: sooner or later, hackers will discover and exploit a vulnerability in your system.
 However, addressing security aspects from the start allows you to react to breaches faster, thus minimizing the damage.

-In a nutshell, there’s no such thing as a one-size-fits-all development methodology because no two companies or business models are identical.
-When choosing the framework for a project, you should consider:
+There’s no such thing as a one-size-fits-all development methodology because no two companies or business models are identical.
+When choosing the framework for a project, you should consider the following:

 If you’re considering using a new methodology for software development, you can experiment with linear and iterative approaches to pinpoint what adds the most value to your workflow.
 Or even better—you can ask experts to help you.

-Avenga is an IT outsourcing partner committed to helping visionary companies thrive in the digital era with practical outcomes.
+Contact us, and our expert team, with vast experience in helping visionary companies thrive in the digital era with practical outcomes, will be at your service.
 Our professionals can help you implement DevOps practices, find an optimum product development methodology, or take care of your entire project lifecycle.